MuhtasimTanmoy/notebook/security/encrypted messaging.md

     - `OPKb`
         - Optional private key bundle
         - Used for session establishment when offline
-        - Uploaded to keybase on server
+        - Uploaded to key base on server
-        - Once fetched by the counterpart it is deleted from keybase / server
+        - Once fetched by the counterpart it is deleted from the key base/server
-        - When received from counterpart with this key it is deleted from local list as well to avoid replay attack.
+        - When received from a counterpart with this key it is deleted from the local list as well to avoid replay attack.

-- Triple diffie hellman used to establish initial session to agree on a root key.
+- Triple diffie hellman used to establish an initial session to agree on a root key.
-- Then that root key is used for Double rachet or passing through KDF to generate new key
+- Then that root key is used for Double rachet or passing through KDF to generate a new key
-- Signal changes key to every single message.
-This give perfect `forward secracy`.
+- Signal changes the key to every single message.
+This gives perfect `forward security`.
 - Safety number
-    - Concat the public key of both party.
-And check this out of bound.
+    - Concat the public key of both parties.
+And check this out of bounds.

 ### EC_DH_RSA
-- Elliptic curve diffie hellman RSA.
+- Elliptic curve Diffie Hellman RSA.

 ![Elliptic Curve](screen/elliptic.png)